Cerabbite/CGEL/README.md

 # Easy-conalng
+To Do:
+- Write algorithm that decides how words should be put togethor
+- Create website to test the speakability of words

 What will humans decide?
 - Min and max word length
 - How easy to learn and use the language is